 You may also want to produce video content or secure photography for your website (including your blog) and social media.
 Fresh imagery will be very important when marketing for your next busy season, and it’s easier to get tasks like these accomplished during your slower season.

 You can and should spend the majority of your digital ad dollars during your peak season to maximize revenue.
 But to do so most effectively, lay the groundwork for an effective sales season by marketing year-round.
 Keep customers engaged and excited through content marketing about the upcoming activities your products prepare them to enjoy.
 Position yourself at the top of their mind by running SEM campaigns year-round.
 And ramp up digital marketing activities gradually and strategically to meet or exceed all of your sales goals for your next peak season.

 Karlie Mandigo is a Senior Digital Marketing consultant for Federated Digital Solutions.
-She has been leading the consulting team for over 4 years with a specialty and focuses on automotive for over 3 years.
+She has been leading the consulting team since 2017 and has developed a particular skillset that focuses on the automotive industry.
 Her passion for her career comes from the ability to cultivate trusting relationships with clients.
-She enjoys putting all the puzzle pieces together to create a strategy that will help meet her client’s goals year over year.
-Karlie puts the work in with her clients and it shows as she knows and believes that true marketing starts AFTER the sale.
+She enjoys putting all the puzzle pieces together to create a strategy that will help achieve and exceed her client’s goals year over year.
+Karlie puts the work in with her clients and it shows as she knows and believes that true commitment starts AFTER the sale.